camunda/camunda-docs/versioned_docs/version-8.2/components/modeler/desktop-modeler/element-templates/defining-templates.md

 ##### Regular expression

-Together with the `pattern` constraint, you may define your custom error messages:
+Together with the `pattern` constraint, you can define your custom error messages:

 ```json
 ...